Oslo, Norway

 Academic background BSc Psychology · MSc Applied Behaviour Sciences

-10 years in Oslo Lived experience as an expat in Norway
+10 years in Oslo Lived experience of building a life in Norway

 In-person & Zoom Ruseløkkveien 59, Oslo · Worldwide via Zoom